Posing for Art – in Tantric style

 You might not get many emails like this and you don’t know me but I’m a regular reader of your blog.

 I might be an unusual reader because I’m a female artist and photographer.
 I live in New York.

 I wanted to add my 2 cents to the subjects you’ve included in your blog and say that a lot of this turns out to be useful in helping me with my art.

-Mostly my art is interpretation of the human form both male & female.
+Mostly my art is interpretation of the human form.
 I use everything from oil on canvass to watercolor to pen & ink.
 I also often use photographic images to combine.
 I also teach drawing and composition in private art classes.
 Please read on and don’t imagine this is a pitch to get you to include my pictures on your blog.
 Its not about that.